mebs/CM4-NAS/README.md

 # Next Steps
 So far the board seems to work fine.
-Once I'm done with testing and configuration, if I don't find issues, I will probably stop putting time on this project (unless there is demand).
+I may look into manufacturing if interest in this projects continues to grow.
+If so, I would probably also redesign the board to fit more needs (better IO layout and mounting would be a good start).

-Still, there would be a few enhancements the project could benefit from and any contribution to the project is more than welcome!
+There would be a few enhancements the project could benefit from and any contribution is more than welcome!

 I opened a couple discussions in the [ideas section](https://github.com/mebs/CM4-NAS/discussions?discussions_q=category:Ideas) to discuss enhancements and alternative designs.